Lilly and ProQR to Expand RNA - GuruFocus.com

 New agreement supports the discovery and development of additional assets directed toward high conviction targets utilizing ProQR's Axiomer technology

-INDIANAPOLIS; LEIDEN, Netherlands; and CAMBRIDGE, Mass., Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Eli Lilly and Company (: LLY) and ProQR Therapeutics N.V. ( PRQR), today announced the expansion of their licensing and collaboration agreement focused on the discovery, development and commercialization of new genetic medicines.
+INDIANAPOLIS and LEIDEN, Netherlands and CAMBRIDGE, Mass., Dec.
+22, 2022 /PRNewswire/ -- Eli Lilly and Company (NYSE: LLY) and ProQR Therapeutics N.V.
+(Nasdaq: PRQR), today announced the expansion of their licensing and collaboration agreement focused on the discovery, development and commercialization of new genetic medicines.

 The collaboration, originally announced in September 2021, applied ProQR's proprietary Axiomer® RNA editing platform to target disorders of the liver and nervous system.
 Through the course of work to date, advances in the platform have significantly increased editing efficiency and refined biodistribution in both the liver and nervous system, opening up new potential applications to not only correct known mutations, but also introduce protective variants in specific transcripts.
 Through this expanded collaboration, Lilly and ProQR will explore further applications of the Axiomer platform to unlock new innovative treatments for people living with diseases with high unmet medical need.